AngadBasandrai/chronix-os/README.md

 > choco install make
 ```

-## NOTE: THIS CODE WAS WRITTEN ACCORDING TO NASM AND THERE MAY BE ISSUES WITH OTHER ASSEMBLERS
+## NOTE: This code was written for NASM and there may be compatibility issues with other assemblers

 ---